AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 After a spell from a Spell Scroll has been cast, the casting has failed, or it has been copied into a Wizard's spellbook, the Scroll becomes an inert, non-magical item and the text on it begins to slowly fade.
 For 24 hours after this, the spell can be copied into a spellbook once, or be attempted to be cast a single time if it has not already, before all of the text disappears.
 There is no check involved with a Wizard copying a spell from a Scroll into their spellbook, only the time and cost typically involved with copying a spell from any other source.

+\column

 You can attempt to cast the spell on a Spell Scroll if you know the spell, the spell is on the Spell List of your class or subclass, or if you have Spell Slots of the level of the spell, provided that you know the language that the Scroll is written in.
 If the spell is on your class's or subclass's spell list but of a higher Spell Level than you have Spell Slots for, or if the spell is not on your class's or subclass's spell list but is of a Spell Level of which you can cast, you must make an Ability Check using your Spellcasting Ability to determine whether you cast it successfully.
 The DC for this check is determined by the Spell Scroll.

+## Temporary Hit Points

+Most spells and effects that grant Temporary Hit Points have a duration associated with them.
+These Temporary Hit Points are part of the spell or effect, and therefore they are lost when the duration expires, either through losing concentration on the spell, having the effect dispelled, or by having it run out naturally.
+You also lose all Temporary Hit Points whenever you take a Long Rest.

 ## Weapon Masteries